Evidence found in Sochi Olympics drugs probe to charge athletes: IOC

 The next batch of athletes will be Russians who are due to take part in Pyeongchang qualifiers, Oswald said.

-Despite repeated calls for cooperation with international bodies to help rid Russia of doping, Russian authorities have never acknowledged the state has had a role in the alleged offenses.
+WADA chief Craig Reedie said Russia's anti-doping agency (RUSADA), which was suspended for non-compliance in 2015 following the doping scandals, was working towards reinstatement and that could happen as soon as November.

-WADA chief Craig Reedie said Russia's anti-doping agency, which was suspended for non-compliance in 2015 following the doping scandals, was working towards reinstatement and that could happen as soon as November.
+"We are currently working through an agreed roadmap," Reedie said.
+"There has been much progress and it is really important that we try to get RUSADA compliant and deliver a proper, robust anti-doping test program."

-A group of the world's leading national anti-doping organizations (NADOs) this week called for Russia to be excluded from Pyeongchang.
+"The WADA board meeting in Seoul in November could recommend that RUSADA becomes compliant," he said, criticizing a group of the world's leading national anti-doping organizations (NADOs) who this week called for Russia to be excluded from Pyeongchang.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.